 Any member of the public can make a complaint to us about a Garda.
 These complaints are handled in different ways depending on what the complaint is about.
 Our office also investigates incidents where a complaint has not been made, but GSOC thinks it is in the best interest of the public to do so.
 GSOC must also investigate any incident where a person may have been seriously injured or died while they were in contact with Gardaí.
-The Minister for Justice and Equality and the Policing Authority can also refer cases to GSOC for us investigate.
+If we are investigating a criminal allegation, you will be treated as a victim of crime and afforded the same rights as you would get during a Garda investigation.